bartelsjoshuac/SAPG/AssuranceCases.md

 **Context:** In a banking environment, ensuring that only authorized personnel can add new entries is crucial for data security and regulatory compliance.

 **Evidence:** Documentation showing the implementation of RBAC policies in OpenLDAP.

-**Sub-Claim 3:** Audit Trail and Logging:
-"OpenLDAP maintains a comprehensive audit trail and logging mechanism for all ADD operations, providing a transparent record of changes for accountability and regulatory compliance."

-**Inference Rule:** All ADD operations are logged, including the identity of the requester, the timestamp, and the details of the operation.

-**Context:** In a banking environment, having a detailed audit trail is essential for compliance with regulatory requirements and for tracking any suspicious or unauthorized activities.

-**Evidence:** Documentation demonstrating the audit trail capabilities of OpenLDAP.

 **Sub-Claim 4:** Data Encryption and Confidentiality:
 "OpenLDAP ensures that all data related to the ADD operation is encrypted both in transit and at rest, safeguarding sensitive information from unauthorized access or interception."